DataDog/hiring-engineers/answers.md

 *Solution:*<br> Add the tag 'HantingPC' in the configuration file (for Windows 10, the file can be found at C:\ProgramData\Datadog\datadog.yaml) under the option 'tags'.
 <br>
-The configuration file is also attached in the pull request **ADD DATADOG.YAML**
+The configuration file is also attached in the pull request [datadog.yaml](https://github.com/HantingZHANG/hiring-engineers/blob/solutions-engineer/conf/datadog.yaml)
 <br>
 Screenshot : <br>
 [SCREENSHOT 1](https://github.com/HantingZHANG/hiring-engineers/blob/solutions-engineer/images/1.agentTag.PNG)